nationalarchives/ds-docker-actions/README.md

 `actions/get-version-tag` will generate a simple and safe version tag based on your branch name or relelase/tag.

-When used on a `main` branch, it generates a [CalVer](https://calver.org/) version in the format `YY.0M.0D.MICRO` where `MICRO` is a continually-incrementing number based on the run number.
+When used on a `main` branch, it generates a [CalVer](https://calver.org/) version in the format `YY.0M.0D.MICRO` where `MICRO` is a continually-incrementing number based on the run number, for example `26.02.26.1586`.

 ```yml
 - name: Create version tag